datalad/blog/content/posts/forgejo-runner-podman-deployment/index.md

 {{< figure
     src="gettoken.webp"
-    caption="TODO"
-    alt="TODO"
+    caption="How to find the runner registration token in the site adminstration interface." alt="Screen shows a sidebar on the left, with an 'Actions' menu item (marked with a '1'), a submenu item 'Runners' (marked with '2'), and a button 'Create new runner' on the top-right of the image (marked with a '3')."
     >}}

-Push the "Create new runner button" and replace `<TOKEN>` in the following command with the displayed secret.
+Push the "Create new runner button" and replace `<YOUR-TOKEN>` in the following command with the displayed secret.
 You also need to invent a name for the new runner (`<NAME-OF-RUNNER>`), and point it to your Forgejo site.